Limitations on Accurate, Trusted, Human-level Reasoning: Technical Results

-We show that safe, trusted AI systems need time almost as large as the size of the considered graph to solve certain reachability instances which actually admit a simple, solution.
+We show that accurate, trusted AI systems need time almost as large as the size of the considered graph to solve certain reachability instances which actually admit a simple solution.
 As in Section \ref{sec:planning}, we consider deterministic AI systems in this section for ease of exposition.
-In Appendix \ref{sec:app_feasibility_halt}, we extend to randomized AI systems.
+In Appendix \ref{sec:app_feasibility_halt}, we extend to randomized systems.

-\begin{theorem} For any $T>0$, a fixed constant $c$, and any safe, trusted, deterministic AI system, there is a graph reachability problem instance of size $T$, for which the safe, trusted, deterministic AI system outputs `don't know' if it is run for time at most $T-c$, but there is a short, constant-sized proof that the answer is `not reachable'. \end{theorem}
+\begin{theorem} For any $T>0$, a fixed constant $c$, and any accurate, trusted, deterministic AI system, there is a graph reachability problem instance of size $T$, for which the accurate, trusted, deterministic AI system outputs `don't know' if it is run for time at most $T-c$, but there is a short, constant-sized proof that the answer is `not reachable'. \end{theorem}

 We prove this by reduction from a variant of program verification that involves checking whether a given program halts within a fixed amount of time.